dyabel/AnyTool/README.md

 # 🚗 Run AnyTool
-Fill your OpenAI config and toolbench key into the config.py.
+Fill your OpenAI config and toolbench key into the config.py (see config_example.py).

 Run ToolBench
 ```